 One of the nation’s top public universities, the University of Michigan has been a leader in research, learning and teaching for more than 200 years.
+With one of the highest research volumes of any public university in the country, U-M is advancing new solutions and knowledge in areas ranging from the COVID-19 pandemic to driverless vehicle technology, social justice and carbon neutrality.
+Its main campus in Ann Arbor comprises 19 schools and colleges; there are also regional campuses in Dearborn and Flint, and a nationally ranked health system, Michigan Medicine.
+The university also boasts a world-renowned intercollegiate athletics program and has been the site of many important events in U.S. history, including JFK’s announcement of the Peace Corps, LBJ’s “Great Society” speech, and the clinical trials of the Salk polio vaccine.
 U-M’s alumni body is one of the largest in the world and includes a U.S. president, scientists, actors, astronauts and inventors.
-The university, which also boasts a world-renowned intercollegiate athletics program, has been the site of many important events in U.S. history, including JFK’s announcement of the Peace Corps, LBJ’s “Great Society” speech, and the clinical trials of the Salk polio vaccine.
-The main campus in Ann Arbor comprises 19 schools and colleges; there are also regional campuses in Dearborn and Flint, and a nationally ranked health system, Michigan Medicine.
-In 2017, U-M celebrated its bicentennial, marking 200 years since its founding in the city of Detroit.

 Federal law requires that whenever an institution makes reference to its affiliation with its accrediting organization, which for the University of Michigan is the Higher Learning Commission, it will include the organization’s address and telephone number.
 In cases where your unit’s recruiting materials (or other widely disseminated materials that advertise academic programs) mention that U-M is an institution accredited by the Higher Learning Commission, there is specific language you must use.

 “The University of Michigan is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, 230 South LaSalle Street, Suite 7500, Chicago, Illinois 60604-1411.
 Phone: 800-621-7440; 312-263-0456; Fax: 312-263-7462.”